maurizioquadrio/maurizioquadrio.github.io/papers.markdown

 Data Augmentation Based on Computational Geometry for Neural Network Training in Medical Flow Field Classification NCA

-2-3) Inhalation Magazine 1 and 2
+2) Inhalation Magazine Part 2

-5) Modeling of conjugate forced convection using effective boundary conditions: From plane channel to the human nose" has just been submitted to "Applied Mathematical Modelling" (PENNISI)
+3) Modeling of conjugate forced convection using effective boundary conditions: From plane channel to the human nose" has just been submitted to "Applied Mathematical Modelling" (PENNISI)

-6) Near-field aeroacoustic effects of spanwise forcing on a transonic wing: a DNS study Niccolò Berizzi, Davide Gatti, Giulio Soldati, Sergio Pirozzoli and Maurizio Quadrio Applied Science
+4) Near-field aeroacoustic effects of spanwise forcing on a transonic wing: a DNS study Niccolò Berizzi, Davide Gatti, Giulio Soldati, Sergio Pirozzoli and Maurizio Quadrio Applied Science

-7) Understanding the mismatch between in-vivo and in-silico rhinomanometry Marco Atzori1, Gabriele Dini Ciacci and Maurizio Quadrio IJCARS
+5) Understanding the mismatch between in-vivo and in-silico rhinomanometry Marco Atzori1, Gabriele Dini Ciacci and Maurizio Quadrio IJCARS

-8) The aerodynamic performance of a transonic airfoil with spanwise forcing Niccolò Berizzi, Davide Gatti, Giulio Soldati, Sergio Pirozzoli and Maurizio Quadrio
+6) The aerodynamic performance of a transonic airfoil with spanwise forcing Niccolò Berizzi, Davide Gatti, Giulio Soldati, Sergio Pirozzoli and Maurizio Quadrio
 J. Fluid Mechanics